Ivanodib/azure-graph-toolkit/README.md

 ## Roadmap

 - [ ] Add an orchestrator to move users into groups temporarily
-- [ ] Add module to reset user credential and MFA methods
-- [ ] Add module to block/delete user
+- [ ] Add module to manage user credentials
-- [ ] Add module to manage Entra ID devices
+- [ ] Add module to manage Entra ID registered devices
-- [ ] Add Intune modules to manage MDM joined devices
+- [ ] Add modules to manage Intune MDM joined devices

 <!-- See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues). -->